 Safety aspects and rules are reinforced, discussed and must be understood in order to protect themselves, other animals and plant life.

-In Key Stage 1 children will be graded according to work produced, observations and discussions.
+In Key Stage One, children will be graded according to work produced, observations and discussions.
 Evidence will be recorded in individual Science books.
 Each child will self assess against the success criteria using an individual target sheet.
 Assessments will be highlighted onto Seaton Academy Assessment Performance Descriptors.
-Results from all assessments will be posted onto scholar pack.

 The children will be encouraged to record their work and findings in a variety of different ways.
-Methods of recording include ICT, tables, graphs, photographs, drawings and discussions which some involve using Computing skills.
+Methods of recording include: tables, graphs, photographs, drawings and discussions which some involve using Computing skills.